quicwg/multipath/draft-ietf-quic-multipath.md

 packet number space.

-To add a new path to an existing QUIC connection with multipath support, a client starts a path validation or sends a packet on the chosen path, as further described in {{path-initiation}}.
+To add a new path to an existing QUIC connection with multipath support, a client sends a packet with a connection ID belonging to a so-far unused Path ID on the chosen path, as further described in {{path-initiation}}.
 A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address